-Tie Fighter does all of that, it just does it better.
-It's a ruthless space shooter where large battlefields, sprawling engagements and shifting objectives mean victory has to be earned, and a moment's indecision or slowness can cost you the entire game.
-But where in X-Wing this design often felt punitive and unfair, in Tie Fighter you get the feeling Lucasarts had learned from its mistakes, and that any failure - even if it came 28 minutes into a 30-minute mission (that didn't have checkpoints) - was solely down to you.
+Tie Fighter, first released in 1994, is a ruthless space shooter where large battlefields, sprawling engagements and shifting objectives mean victory has to be earned, and a moment’s indecision or slowness can cost you the entire game.
+But where in its predecessor X-Wing this design often felt punitive and unfair, in Tie Fighter you get the feeling LucasArts had learned from its mistakes, and that any failure - even if it came 28 minutes into a 30-minute mission (that didn’t have checkpoints) - was solely down to you.

 Why?
 Because Tie Fighter, like X-Wing, wasn’t just about flying around and shooting things.
 At the heart of the experience across all the games in the series (there would be two more, the multiplayer X-Wing vs Tie Fighter and X-Wing Alliance) was one of the most effective mechanics in video game history: energy management.